Money in the Bank (2011): Storylines

 The professional wrestling matches at Money in the Bank featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
 Storylines between the characters were produced on WWE's weekly television shows Raw and SmackDown with the Raw and SmackDown brands—storyline divisions in which WWE assigned its employees to different programs.
 These storylines provided the background to the 2011 event, which continued the storylines from the previous event in WWE's 2011 pay-per-view schedule, Capitol Punishment.

 The main event featured John Cena defending the WWE Championship against CM Punk.
-Punk defeated Cena in a non-title match on the June 13, 2011 episode of Raw (after a distraction from R-Truth on Cena), and then became the number one contender by winning a triple threat Falls Count Anywhere match against Alberto Del Rio and Rey Mysterio on the June 20 episode of Raw.
+Punk defeated Cena in a non-title match on the June 13 episode of Raw (after a distraction from R-Truth on Cena), and then became the number one contender by winning a triple threat Falls Count Anywhere match against Alberto Del Rio and Rey Mysterio on the June 20 episode of Raw.
 After the match, Punk revealed that his WWE contract would expire at midnight on July 17, immediately after the Money in the Bank PPV ended; Punk vowed to win the championship and leave the company with it.
-On the next episode of Raw, Punk cost Cena a tables match against R-Truth, then delivered a worked shoot promo saying that he, rather than Cena, was "the best in the world"; he also berated WWE for not promoting him properly.
-Punk called Cena an "ass-kisser" and insulted WWE management—including chairman Vince McMahon and executive John Laurinaitis.
-In addition to saying that he was breaking the fourth wall by talking to the camera, Punk proposed that he could defend the WWE Championship by wrestling in other companies such as Ring of Honor and New Japan Pro-Wrestling after leaving the company with the title.
+On the next episode of Raw, Punk cost Cena a tables match against R-Truth, then delivered a worked shoot promo, colloquially dubbed "the pipebomb", saying that he, rather than Cena, was "the best in the world"; he also berated WWE for not promoting him properly.
+Punk called Cena an "ass-kisser" and insulted WWE management—including chairman Vince McMahon and executive John Laurinaitis and saying that Dwayne Johnson was main eventing next year's WrestleMania that made him sick.
+In addition to saying that he was breaking the fourth wall by talking to the camera, Punk proposed that he could defend the WWE Championship by wrestling in other companies such as Ring of Honor (ROH) and New Japan Pro-Wrestling (NJPW) after leaving the company with the title.
 As a result, Punk was given a storyline suspension and stripped of his championship match.
 Cena confronted McMahon and threatened to walk out on him and return the WWE Championship if Punk were not reinstated.
 McMahon relented on the condition that if Cena lost the title, he would be fired.
 On the following episode of Raw, McMahon tried to persuade Punk to sign a new contract to ensure the WWE Championship would stay in WWE; McMahon agreed to Punk's demands and apologized to Punk before Cena interrupted the proceedings.
-The segment resulted in Cena punching Punk, so Punk tore up the agreed contract.
+The segment resulted in Cena punching Punk, so Punk tore up the agreed contract teasing a face turn for Punk.